HynekS/wp-next-graphql-tutorial/readme.md

 yarn static
 ```

-Now, hopefully, our fully static, blazingly fast site is running at `http://localhost:5000`.
+Now, hopefully, our fully static, blazing fast site is running at `http://localhost:5000`.

 ## Expand that tutorial